-If you have both dedicated and integrated graphic card, make sure that you are using your dedicated card or else Path of Exile might crash.
+If you have both dedicated and integrated graphics cards, make sure that you are using your dedicated card or else Path of Exile might crash.

 If the problem still persists, check if you have the latest version of DirectX installed.
 If the issue still persists, you might have to reinstall the game.

-Solution 4 – Lower Texture Quality and add -gc 2 parameter.
+5. Lower Texture Quality and add -gc 2 parameter.

-- Find Path of Exile shortcut and right click it.
-Choose Properties from the menu.
+- Find the Path of Exile shortcut and right-click it.

 - In the Target section add -gc 2 after the quotes.

 C:Program FilesGrinding Gear GamesPath of Exilepathofexile.exe” -gc2

 - Remember, don’t change anything between the quotes, just add -gc2 and save the changes.

-Solution 5 – Edit production_config.ini file
+6. Edit production_config.ini file

 - Open production_config.ini file with Notepad.